Violent Crime Rate Down

 The United States is known as many things, one of those being the most violent and dangerous countries in the world.
-However, according to a new report released by the FBI earlier this week, the U.S. has almost never been a safer place to live.
+However, according to a new report released by the FBI earlier this week, the violent Crime Rate is down, and the US has almost never been a safer place to live.

-The FBI stated in their report on June 18 that violent crime dropped across the nation for the fifth straight year, this time by 4 percent.
+The FBI stated in their report on June 18 that the violent crime rates dropped across the nation for the fifth straight year, this time by 4 percent.

 - 4.7 percent in the West,